Omarb28/serverless-image-processing/README.md

 ## Why Serverless Architecture?
 This solution leverages AWS serverless architecture instead of traditional compute options for several key reasons:
-1. Cost Efficiency
+1. Cost Efficiency.
-2. Automatic Scaling
+2. Automatic Scaling.
-3. Event-Driven & Decoupled
+3. Event-Driven & Decoupled.
-4. Reduced Operational Complexity
+4. Reduced Operational Complexity.
-5. Faster Time-to-Market
+5. Faster Time-to-Market.

 ## Conclusion
-In this project serverless architecture is the optimal choice for For image processing which are short-lived and sporadic workloads.
+In this project, serverless architecture is the optimal choice for image processing, which are short-lived and sporadic workloads.

 [^1]: Special thanks to Manara team for teaching me to become an AWS solution architect.